lunatech-labs/lunatech-labs.github.com/README.md

 `_layouts/` - page layout templates specified by the [front-matter](https://github.com/mojombo/jekyll/wiki/YAML-Front-Matter) `layout` variable

+`_posts` - articles in Markdown format

 `_site` - the generated static web site

+`404.html` - page served with an HTTP 404 Not Found response

 `archives/` - static files (attachments) for editorials, in the generated URL structure

-`_posts` - articles in Markdown format

 `editorials/tags/` - browse-by-tag pages - these could generated from the `tags` variables in the articles front-matter sections